BUILDER Lee Hunter knew central Victoria had what he needed to create a sustainable lifestyle on his Strathlea property.

 The Durra panel is blanketed with builder’s foil insulation wrap and the exterior part of Lee’s house is a rendered Blue board*.

-The gable end walls upstairs are the same construction as downstairs except for the rear wall that has been finished with plasterboard.
+Gable end walls upstairs are the same construction as downstairs except for the rear wall that has been finished with plasterboard.

 Outside it was 30 degrees celsius but inside it was 20 degrees